-Summer will be here before we know it, and if you’re anything like us, you’re already planning out how to keep your kids entertained during the long, sunny days.
+We know the winter chill is looming and summer still feels far away, but it will be here before we know it.
+We’re already planning how to keep the kids entertained during the long, sunny days, and we’re sure you’ve thought about it, too.
 Whether you have a fun-filled, packed calendar or you plan on taking it easy, having the kids home all day will most likely test your patience.
-No matter how many arts and crafts, DIY projects, adventures, and play dates you set up for them, you will most likely hear “I’m bored” at multiples points during the summer.
+No matter how many arts and crafts, DIY projects, adventures, and play dates you set up for them, you will most likely hear “I’m bored” at multiple points during the summer.

 While routines tend to go by the wayside during the summer months, summer camps are a wonderful way to reintroduce some structure into the day.
 No matter your child’s interests, there are an array of summer camp options that can suit their personalities and passions.
+Even though it may feel a little early to research camps, we all know how quickly they fill up, so it’s worth preparing ahead of time.
 While the majority of summer camp options are city-specific, we’ve rounded up the most popular national summer camps that children from all over the country can attend.

 The YMCA